SEAMLESS GUTTER INSTALLATION ACROSS UPSTATE, SC

 HMC recommends at least 2 gutter inspections per year.
 Please let us know if we can help you maintain and extend the life of your gutters.

-There are many gutter guards available, but here are the three primary types:
+There are many gutter guards available, but there are three primary types.

-These are varied in style but are essentially a flat plate with perforations that cover the top of the gutter.
-They are more prone to debris build-up than solid gutter covers but simplify cleaning by not allowing the debris to collect inside the gutter.
+They can vary in style but are essentially a flat plate with perforations that cover the top of the gutter.
+They simplify cleaning by not allowing the debris to collect inside the gutter.
 Debris is usually visible when it accumulates, letting owners know when they need to do maintenance.
 Maintenance is simplified by allowing the debris to be blown or swept off the top of the gutter guards.
-These can be easily removed if interior cleaning or repairs are ever needed.
+They can also be easily removed if interior cleaning or repairs are ever needed.
+Here at HMC Builders we found these tend to work the best and have the best return to investment.

-These are a wire mesh or other material with large holes placed over the gutters.
-They allow smaller debris in but prevent larger leaves from entering.
+An expanded wire mesh or other material with large holes placed over the gutters.
+They allow smaller debris in but prevent larger leaves form entering.
 Most mesh styles are on clips that allow them to be flipped forward to clean and flipped back in place after cleaning.
-This type can be helpful in certain scenarios but doesn’t really change the amount or timing of maintenance to the gutters.
+Debris tends to get impacted in the mesh.
+This type can be helpful in certain scenarios but doesn’t change the amount of timing or maintenance of gutters.

 “ HMC have been hands down the best construction company I have ever been involved with.
 I have worked in construction and their ‘get it done right’ attitude left me with a job done right.
 They are knowledgeable in all areas of construction, but we were particularly happy with our guttering.
 There were no pushy over sale add-ons; in fact the opposite, HMC was very honest when discussing our needs.
 I have used HMC several times now and they have my business from here on.